19 Places to Visit in July That Are Actually Worth It (USA)

 .

-Drive this scenic route through snow capped peaks and turquoise alpine lakes.
-Along the way, hike to Hidden Lake Overlook for sunset (trust me on this one) or take a scenic float on the Flathead River.
+• Don’t Miss: Driving the Going-to-the-Sun Road, hiking to Hidden Lake Overlook for sunset (trust me on this one), and taking a scenic float on the Flathead River.

 5 Compelling Reasons to Take a Campervan Road Trip (+ Essential Tips to Know Before You Go)